thoni56/c-xrefactory/README.md

 `c-xrefactory` is a free Emacs refactoring tool and code browser for _C_ & _Yacc_.

+> [!CAUTION]
-> **BEWARE**: As `c-xrefactory` is undergoing radical refactorings and
+> As `c-xrefactory` is undergoing radical refactorings and
-> changes and doesn't have tests for all features occasional hiccups
+> changes, and doesn't have tests for all features, occasional hiccups
-> are likely.
-I use it almost everyday and the stable version, which you
+> are possible.
+I use it almost everyday and the stable version, which
-> get if you install as per below, has passed all tests.
+> you get if you install as per below, has passed all tests.
 But YMMV.

 ## Install